heyyjudes/differentially-private-set-union/README.md

 # Differentially Private Set Union for Vocabulary Release
 This repository contains the code and dataset for the following paper:
-> **Dierentially Private Set Union with Applications to Vocabulary Generation**<br>
+> **Differentially Private Set Union with Applications to Vocabulary Generation**<br>
 > Pankaj Gulhane, Sivakanth Gopi, Janardhan Kulkarni, Judy Hanwen Shen, Milad Shokouhi, and Sergey Yekhanin<br>